tilt-dev/tilt.specs/slim_build_context.md

    3. Introduces a distinction between "files we include in the build" and "files we watch to trigger a build", making the user's required mental model a bit more complicated.
+   4. Potentially confusing when taken together with Live Update `fall_back_on` step;
+      we'll need to be extra clear about the interaction between these two concepts.

 3. ##### Add `docker_build` options `ignore` and/or `only`, which filter the build context.